DLibatique/LATN101-F19/notes/10-purpose-clauses.md

 - He got up at 9 AM **so that he could get to class on time**.
 - He got up at 9 AM **so as to get to class on time**.
 - He got up at 9 AM **to not be late to class**.

+There are two things worth noting about expressions of purpose.
+First, they are dependent on a previous verbal construction.
+Second, the verbal action contained in the expression of purpose always happens after the verbal construction on which they are dependent.
+In other words, they have a sense of futurity to them.

+As you will see below, Latin has a number of ways to express purpose.

+## Purpose Clauses

+The most common way to express purpose in Latin is through a purpose clause.
+Purpose clauses are dependent clauses (i.e. they generally follow an independent clause) that have three key features:

+- A subordinating conjunction (**ut** or its negation **ne**)
+- A subject (stated or implied)
+- A verb in the present or imperfect subjunctive

+How do we translate a sentence containing purpose clause?
+Take the following example:

+- Ad agrōs militēs venērunt ut urbem peterent.

+First, we break the sentence into dependent (bolded) and independent clauses (italicized).
+In the case of a sentence containing a purpose clause, we can recognize the dependent clause rather easily as it begins with **ut** or **ne**.

+- *Ad agrōs militēs venērunt* **ut urbem peterent**.

+We then translate the independent clause:

+- The soldiers came to the fields **ut urbem peterent**.

+After that, we select the appropriate translation for the purpose clause based on the nature of its subject.
+If the subject of the purpose clause is the same as the subject of the independent clause, we can simply translate the **ut** plus the verb as "to *verb*" or "in order to *verb*" (in case of **ne**, "to *not verb*").
+In the case of the sentence above, this is the case and we can translate it as follows:

+- The soldiers came to the fields to attack the city.
+- The soldiers came to the fields in order to attack the city.

+If the subject of the purpose clause is different from that of the independent clause, we translate **ut** plus the verb as "so that [subject] could *verb*."
+We can see this in the example below:

+- *Ad agrōs militēs venērunt* **ut urbem dux peteret**.
+- The soldiers came to the fields so that the leader could attack the city.